 5. Buy now, pay later loans

-Buy now, pay later (BNPL) apps break up the cost of a purchase into installments so that people can afford more than they otherwise would be able to without the loan.
+Buy now, pay later (BNPL) loans break up the cost of a purchase into installments so that people can afford more than they otherwise would be able to.
 Most retailers — especially online retailers — now offer some form of BNPL options.

 With a positive repayment history, BNPL loans often don’t charge interest or fees.
 Plus, they’re a convenient way to afford purchases without racking up credit card debt and can be easier to get approved for than a traditional personal loan.